ClintasaurusRex/Ruby-Docs-TOP/Docs/ruby_array_methods_complete.md

 **Common use cases:**

-- Flattening nested structures
-- Simplifying complex arrays
+- Converting hierarchical data structures into linear formats for processing or storage
+- Simplifying nested results from recursive algorithms like tree traversals or divide-and-conquer solutions
+- Preparing data for systems that require flat arrays (CSV output, simple databases, etc.)
+- Cleaning up data structures where excessive nesting has accumulated through processing steps

 #### `transpose`